fortrabbit/docs/11.concepts/env-vars.md

 Depending on what you have selected in the [software preset](/11.concepts/software-presets.md) when creating your App, additional ENV vars will be seeded for you.
 For example: When choosing Laravel the ENV var `APP_KEY` with a random long string will created (among others).
 You can replace or remove those stack ENV vars after creation the same way you can replace or remove your manually created ENV vars.

-### Dynamic ENV vars
+### System ENV vars

-Dynamic ENV vars are automatically updated values that contain access details for services offered by fortrabbit.
+System ENV vars are automatically updated values that contain access details for services offered by fortrabbit.
 For example:

 ```apache
 MY_MYSQL=${FORTRABBIT_MYSQL_PASSWORD}